DEC Brownfields Assessments and Cleanup Service

 Brownfields are about beneficial reuse and redevelopment.
 Reuse goals can include: new construction, redevelopment using existing infrastructure, creation of recreation areas, preservation of green space, enhancement of sustainable subsistence habitat, and many others.
 Putting contaminated or potentially contaminated properties back into productive use can provide many environmental, social, and economic benefits to your community.

 When considering the proposed benefit of your project, think about the priorities in your community.
 Some things to consider are: the creation of jobs, preservation of historically or culturally significant property, location for community activities or educational purposes, preservation of subsistence habitat, reuse or recycling of materials or infrastructure, cost savings to the community, or increased property values.

-DEC Brownfield Assessment and Cleanup services are available to public, quasi-public or non-profit entities such as municipalities, state agencies, tribal governments, native corporations and community development organizations interested in redeveloping abandoned or underutilized properties.
+DEC Brownfields Assessment and Cleanup services are available to public, quasi-public or non-profit entities such as municipalities, state agencies, tribal governments, native corporations and community development organizations interested in redeveloping abandoned or underutilized properties.